Firecon123/CSE-518-The_Vulwitch_Trials/README.md

 # CSE-518-Security-Project

 For our project we chose to do VulWitch based on our interest in AI applications and how we can apply security to these.
 Our group consists of multiple masters' students in the following disciplines:
 Eldar Hamzic | eldarham@buffalo.edu | MS Computer Science & Engineering
 Chase Allard | chaseall@buffalo.edu | MS Computer Science & Engineering
+Hongbin Jin  | hongbinj@buffalo.edu | MS Computer Science & Engineering
+Jeffrey Yau  | jyau6@buffalo.edu    | MS Computer Science & Engineering